ClaraLeigh/PromptLibrary/README.md

    This will pull the latest changes from the prompts library repository into your "LibreChat" project.

-## Usage

-Once you have included the prompts library as a submodule in your "LibreChat" project, you can access the prompts from the `/prompts/General-Library` folder.
-Incorporate the prompts into the ChatGPT functionality of LibreChat according to your implementation.

-Please note that this prompts library not only includes prompts from [AwesomePrompts](https://github.com/f/awesome-chatgpt-prompts), but also from other sources, making it a comprehensive collection of GPT prompts for LibreChat.

 ## Contributing

 We welcome contributions to the GPT Prompts Library for LibreChat!
 If you have new prompts or want to improve the existing ones, please follow these steps: